xdubois/uploadImg/README.md

 param 2 : set if the image name has to be renamed with a random name.

 $myUpload->get($url)
+youn need a temp folder in $folder_dest myfolder/temp/

 upload remote img from url